 Continuous integration (CI) is an approach that allows teams to automate the process of software development by utilizing specific methodologies, tools, and applications that help developers to make changes to their code more quickly and more easily.
 With the CI approach, software is produced in short cycles, ensuring reliable and regular releases.

-It’s well known that CI brings value to the development process.
-Based on our experience using CI with our clients, we’ve selected and analyzed specific benefits that are essential for development teams and then highlight the positive aspects that are important for business.
+It’s well known that CI brings value to the development process, and there are many advantages of continuous integration.
+But based on Exadel DevOps team experience using CI with the clients, we’ve selected and analyzed specific continuous integration benefits that are essential for development teams and then highlighted the positive aspects that prove the importance of continuous integration for businesses.

 Having a well-defined CI structure makes it easier for development teams to detect errors earlier, catching bugs before they can make it to product releases.
 This makes the entire process of development faster and more predictable.